fgm/mongodb/docs/bespoke.md

 * the `@logger.channel.foo` logger instance passed to the `Bar` constructor will be a Drupal-standard `LoggerChannel` instance, dispatching events to all active loggers in the site.
-This is the service most "classic" Drupal applications will want to use, as it has no visible dependence on MongoDB.
+This is the service most "classic" Drupal applications will want to use, as it has no visible dependence on MongoDB. .
-* the `@mongodb.logger` logger instance passed to the `Baz` constructor will be a PSR-3-standard `LoggerInterface` only writing to MongoDB, but still providing the standard Drupal UI to examine the application logs.
-When using this service, the `type` option must be set in the message context to appear as a logging channel in the Drupal logs UI.
+* the `@mongodb.logger` logger instance passed to the `Baz` constructor will be a PSR-3-standard logger only writing to MongoDB instead of logging through the central Drupal logging channel mechanism, but still providing the standard Drupal UI to examine the application logs.
+When using this service, the `type` option MUST be set in the message context to appear as a logging channel in the Drupal logs UI.
 This is the service applications written in a "decoupled components" style will prefer.
+* In both cases, code receiving such a logger service by dependency injection should type-hint it to the PSR-3 `LoggerInterface`.

 ### Component logic

-Finally the component application logic can use the services without receiving any Drupal-specific dependency.
+Finally, the component application logic can use the services without receiving any Drupal-specific dependency.
 In this example, we can simply assume the service code is located within the module itself, for simplicity: